martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

     ./configure --prefix=/usr

-It will probably be easier for you if you install in /usr.
+It will probably be easier for you if you set the prefix to /usr.
+If you don't set the prefix, be sure that your ASDF installation will look there (as described above).
+In particular, some ASDF installations do not look in /usr/local by default, so you'll probably want to either modify the ASDF configuration or change the configuration prefix.

 By default "configure" will try to build for everything the "readable" code supports.
 Use "--without-guile" to disable guile support (e.g., if you don't have guile), and/or "--without-clisp" to disable clisp support.

+If you have unusual configuration needs, see the INSTALL file for more information.
+The configuration tries to be relatively automatic, so most people shouldn't need it.

 Build